arpradio/dandelion-lite/AdminTool.md

-# Koios Administration Tool
+# Dandoman: Dandelion Lite Administration Tool

 ## Introduction
-The Koios Administration Tool is a comprehensive script designed to manage and monitor various aspects of a Koios Lite Node environment.
+The Administration Tool is a comprehensive script designed to manage and monitor various aspects of a Dandelion Lite Node environment.
 This tool offers functionalities ranging from installing dependencies to handling Docker containers, managing environment files, and providing a user-friendly interactive menu for various administrative tasks.
-It streamlines administration of Koios Lite Node and related components, making it accessible and efficient for users.
+It streamlines administration of Dandelion Lite Node and related components, making it accessible and efficient for users.

 ## Features and Commands
 ### --install-dependencies